 A Personal Day may be used for vacation, illness, leave of absence, or any other type of excused absence.
-Personal Days do not include hospital observed holidays or the week of Christmas Break.
+Personal Days do not include hospital observed holidays, the Friday after Thanksgiving, or the week of Christmas Break.

 When requesting Personal Days, the following policies must be followed (except for illness and emergency situations):